cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 	</div>
 </div>

-After publishing <i>It’s Perfectly Normal</i>, Robie Harris and Michael Emberley authored <i>It’s So Amazing!: A Book about Eggs, Sperm, Birth, Babies, and Families</i> for childen ages 7 and up to provide younger kids with age-appropriate information about the topics covered in <i>It’s Perfectly Normal</i>.
-In writing this book, Robie Harris visited schools to ask school age kids, ages 10 to 14 or so, what should be in a book on sexual health for younger children.
-Kids said that even though their parents and teachers might not think so, they do wonder and want to know about almost everything that’s in <i>It’s Perfectly Normal</i>, but not all the details, and less about puberty, and more about babies and how they are made.
-The authors cover how babies are made in a how-things-work manner, engaging the interest in science that kids’ this age typically have.
+After publishing <i>It’s Perfectly Normal</i>, Robie Harris and Michael Emberley authored <i>It’s So Amazing!: A Book about Eggs, Sperm, Birth, Babies, and Families</i> for children ages 7 and up to provide younger kids with age-appropriate information about the topics covered in <i>It’s Perfectly Normal</i>.
+In writing this book, Robie Harris visited schools to ask school-age children, ages 10 to 14 or so, what should be in a book on sexual health for younger children.
+Children said that even though their parents and teachers might not think so, they do wonder and want to know about almost everything that’s in <i>It’s Perfectly Normal</i>, but not all the details, and less about puberty, and more about babies and how they are made.
+The authors cover how babies are made in a how-things-work manner, engaging the interest in science that kids this age typically have.
 Using a comic-strip format, making the text concise, and boxing text to make it seem less dense, they have created a book that’s appealing and accessible to beginning or emerging readers.
-This 84-page book is organized well so that kids, who don’t want to read throough the whole book, can look at only the parts of the book they are interested in.
+This 84-page book is organized well so that kids, who don’t want to read through the whole book, can look at only the parts of the book they are interested in.

 <div class="clear"></div>
 <h3><i>It’s Not the Stork!</i></h3>